Before the Series Begins, Notice What Ageing Quietly Changes

 Why these habits deserve attention

-What looks eccentric from outside often makes complete sense inside daily life.
+What looks eccentric from the outside often makes perfect sense inside daily life.

 One woman kept a bell beside her chair and rang it before tea every afternoon, not because anyone was coming, but because tea had always deserved an entrance.

-That small act lasted longer than several larger routines around it.
+That small act outlasted several larger routines around it.

 What to do next